digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

 where envelopes are uniquely timestamped and the global ordering is derived from the timestamps.
 Instead of delivering a single envelope, the sequencer provides batching, that is, a list of individual envelopes are submitted.
-All these envelopes get the timestamp of the batch they are contained in.
+All of these envelopes get the timestamp of the batch they are contained in.
 Each envelope may have a different set of recipients; the envelopes in each recipient's batch are in the same order as in the sent batch.